adamstephensen/faqs/azure-demo-scripts/api-management-import-api.md

 1. Under **Developer Portal** choose **Demo Conference API** then **GetSpeakers**
 2. Try it: Click **Try It** and then **Send**
 3. Get the code to implement it & execute the CURL @ command prompt (get subscription key first)

+## Create and publish a product

+1. Under **Products** choose **Add**
+2. Use the following settings
+- Display name: Contoso product *(Used for developer portal)*
+- Id: contoso-product
+- Description: test product
+- State: published *(unpublished by default - only visible to administrators)*
+- Requires subscription: if a user requires a subscription key to access method
+- Requires approval: false *(if you want an admin to review and accept/reject subscription attempts. false=auto approval)*
+- APIs: the apis in the product
+3. Click Create
+4. Continue configuring in the **Settings** tab
+5. View / Add subscribers in the **Subscriptions** tab
+6. Set visibility of a product for developers or guest from the **Access control** tab